-The reason for this choice is elucidated by the following lemma, which relates the true violation rate \eqref{eq:goal} to the estimated violation rate $\sum_{t=1}^T\text{err}_t/T$ using the error signal \eqref{eq: noisy err_t}. \begin{lemma}[Estimated Violation Rate] For any iterates $\mathbf{x}_1,...,\mathbf{x}_T$, the true violation rate in \eqref{eq:goal} is upper bounded by the accumulated error signal rate in \eqref{eq: noisy err_t} with probability $1-\delta$, i.e., in which the probability is taken with respect to the observation noise variables $\{\epsilon_{q,t}\}_{t=1}^T$ for the constraint function $q(\mathbf{x})$ in \eqref{eq: noisy q obs}. \end{lemma} \begin{proof} When a candidate solution $\mathbf{x}_t$ is unsafe, i.e., when $q(\mathbf{x}_t)< 0$, the probability that the error signal $\text{err}_t$ in \eqref{eq: noisy err_t} correctly reports an error, setting $\text{err}_t=1$, is lower bonded by $F(\omega)$, where $F(\cdot)$ is the CDF of standard Gaussian distribution.
+\begin{lemma}[Estimated Violation Rate] For any iterates $\mathbf{x}_1,...,\mathbf{x}_T$, the true violation rate in \eqref{eq:goal} is upper bounded by the accumulated error signal rate in \eqref{eq: noisy err_t non Gaussian} with probability $1-\delta$, i.e., in which the probability is taken with respect to the observation noise variables $\{\epsilon_{q,t}\}_{t=1}^T$ for the constraint function $q(\mathbf{x})$ in \eqref{eq: noisy q obs}. \end{lemma} \begin{proof} When a candidate solution $\mathbf{x}_t$ is unsafe, i.e., when $q(\mathbf{x}_t)< 0$, the probability that the error signal $\text{err}_t$ in \eqref{eq: noisy err_t non Gaussian} correctly reports an error, setting $\text{err}_t=1$, is lower bounded by $1-F^+(\omega)$.
 Therefore, the probability that the true violation rate \text{violation-rate($T$)} no larger than the estimated violation rate $\sum_{t=1}^{T}\text{err}_t/T=1$ is lower bounded by the probability that all the errors correctly reported.
-This is, in turn, lower bounded by $(F(\omega))^T$ by the independence of the observation noise variables $\{\epsilon_{q,t}\}_{t=1}^T$.
+This is, in turn, lower bounded by $(1-F^+(\omega))^T$ by the independence of the observation noise variables $\{\epsilon_{q,t}\}_{t=1}^T$. \end{proof}